 6. Jealous Devil All-Natural Hardwood Lump Charcoal

 This 100% natural product comes from South American hardwood species.
-You don’t need to worry about any fillers, scrap materials, or chemicals when using it for your grilling needs.
 It reaches a maximum temperature of nearly 1,200°F, making it one of the hottest-burning products on the market today.
 You get up to four hours of time on an open grill and all-day support in a smoker.

 The flavor is mild and enticing with this option, making it the perfect solution for seafood.
 It blends well with other woods for steaks or burgers, featuring consistent medium lumps to get a reliable fire going.
 The only issue is price: you’ll pay about $50 for a 35-pound bag.